jaybeeuu/react-suspense/README.md

 2. What does the new transition API do?

 The app is a simple page that let's you load an image from your local machine.
-It displays the image in a canvas, and uses one of the prebuild TensorflowJS models ([mobilenet](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet)) to classify the image in your browser.
+It displays the image in a canvas, and uses one of the pre-trained TensorflowJS models ([mobilenet](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet)) to classify the image in your browser.